Family Connection Network

 Our vision is for every kinship family and child to maintain a strong sense of identity and pride in culture, heritage, and family connection.
 The Villages Family Connection Network strives to empower kinship families, not actively involved with the Department of Child Services, to achieve a stable, positive family experience that will best allow children to reach their full potential.

+The program has been supported by the generosity and vested confidence of The Casey Family Foundation, the J. E. Fehsenfeld Family Foundation, Nina Mason Pulliam Charitable Trust, CICOA and other generous donors.
 The result is a solid foundation providing essential resources kinship families need to sustain healthy, nurturing, and stimulating environments in which even the most vulnerable children can thrive.

 - Case Management